-Exporting and Importing data is required to create modules.
-What we basically do is create variables in one file (say this file’s name is “export”), export them from the “export” file; then import them from another file (say the file’s name is “import”), then use them in the “import” file.
+Exporting and importing data is required to create modules.
+For this project, we want to create variables in one file (say this file’s name is “export”) and export them from the “export” file.
+Then, import them from another file (say the file’s name is “import”), and use them in the “import” file.